Between stimulus and response, there is a space. In that space is our power to choose our response.

 Once you are calm, write it down.
 Be as descriptive as possible.
 Can you identify feeling this way before?
 What emotions did you feel?
 In what part of your body did you feel the tension?
 Become a time-traveler; go back into your memories to find where you first heard the beliefs that formed your feelings.

 This is why it is vital to do our work.
-Dig deeply to recognize those situations or beliefs that activate the unwanted emotional reactions.
+Dig deep to identify the situations or beliefs that trigger unwanted emotional reactions.

 This begins the healing.